 Using photographs of real record labels is not advised as they rarely line up correctly with my label templates.

 Record labels are round so if you send a square image for your label it will not work correctly.

 How long will it take?

-Orders normally take around 5 business days to process, once everything needed for your order is received.
-They can sometimes take up to 10 business days and orders of 10 or more records can take longer.
+Orders normally take 5-7 business days* to process, once everything needed for your order is received but can sometimes take up to 10 business days and orders of 10 or more records can take longer.

 How Do I Pay?